35th PMPC Star Awards for Television

 as chosen by the Philippine Movie Press Club.
-The ceremony is held at the Winford Manila Resort and Casino on January 28, 2023.
-This is the first time in the history of the award-giving body that its skipped the 4th Quarter of the previous year.
-The ceremony is hosted by Pops Fernandez, Aiko Melendez and John Estrada.
+The ceremony was held at the Winford Manila Resort and Casino on January 28, 2023.
+This is the first time in the history of the award-giving body that it has skipped the 4th Quarter of the previous year.
+The ceremony was hosted by Pops Fernandez, Aiko Melendez and John Estrada.

 The nominations were announced by the Press on January 15, 2023.

 Winners and Nominees

 Winners are listed first and highlighted in bold: